-The W3C Semantic Web Education and Outreach (SWEO) Interest Group collected and published case studies of existing applications and potential use cases that take advantage of semantic technologies in praxis [8].
-Thanks to this overview it is possible to gain insight into the current state of semantic applications and their usability it the production environment.
+The W3C Semantic Web Education and Outreach (SWEO) Interest Group collects and publishes case studies of existing applications and potential use cases that take advantage of semantic technologies in praxis [8].
+Thanks to this overview it is possible to gain insight into the current state of semantic applications and their usability it the production environment, however the extent of this catalogue is yet still rather limited (currently it consists of 27 case studies and 13 use cases).

-In the pursuit of using the semantic applications in commercial sphere it is necessary to justify the respective investments.
-However there are many views on what the gains of such investments are.
-Some of these views are clear and straightforward, such as the analysis of financial characteristics and indexes which compare just the costs and revenues.
-Others are not so clear but are at least equally important; especially in this case where the benefits of the investment can only be quantified with great difficulties and very roughly.
+Of course, for a semantic application to be feasible in the commercial environment it is necessary to justify the investments tied with it.
+Analogous to other areas of information technology, the costs of such investment can be identified with certain degree of endeavor but quantifying the gains is very difficult not to say impossible.
+It is caused by the fact that the main advantages of such systems are of non-monetary merits and there are many views on what the actual gains are.
 Such views include but are not limited to the added value for customers or the productivity increase of employees.
 Much more essential by the time of assessing the investment is estimating (or defending) its feasibility and determining the necessary conditions under which the whole project will not be loss-making.

 However, as we have already mentioned, the notion of semantic application is very diverse from project to project, hence the conditions of feasibility and potential profitability cannot be set generally (yet, some overviews have also been published, see [7]) but it is necessary to identify some categories of knowledge-based applications in the first place.
-Only once these categories were identified, it would be possible to formulate the requirements, because each kind of semantic application can be substantially different.
+Only once these categories are identified, it would be possible to formulate the requirements, because each kind of semantic application can be substantially different.

-This work aims at several objectives and identification of the most common categories of semantic applications is only the first one of them.
-After the applications have been categorized it will be possible to isolate some of the substantial properties according to the categories.
-While judging the gains on this level would still be very general, we will propose some possible critical success factors (CSFs [6]).
-Therefore the next objective is to establish the most important CSFs of deploying (and developing) the semantic applications.
+There are several goals of this work and identification of the most common categories of semantic applications is only the first one of them.
+It will be possible to isolate some of the substantial properties according to the categories after the applications have been categorized.
+On this level of abstraction it will much more suitable to establish some possible sets of critical success factors (CSFs [6]).
+The second aim of this work is thus to identify some of the most important CSFs of deploying (and developing) the semantic applications.

-Finally we will try to outline the manner of how it would be possible to formulate the maturity models for deployment of knowledge-based applications (in the sense of the maturity of enterprise processes, according to the original W. Humphrey's work [3]) for some types of such applications based on the aforementioned critical success factors (as a reference model [4]).
+Moreover once the set of critical success factors will be verified it will be possible to take this deliberation one more step further and formulate the maturity models for deployment of knowledge-based applications (in the sense of the maturity of enterprise processes, according to the original W. Humphrey's work [3]).
+However in this paper we will only outline the manner in which this is to be accomplished.